2025 AI & ML / Research

 Research Overview

-The research team includes Khalid Mohammed, Coleman Pagac, Rediet Ayalew, and Braedon Stapelman, working under the supervision of Dr. Eric Manley and Dr. Sean Severe at Drake University.
+Collaborative research with Coleman Pagac, Rediet Ayalew, and Braedon Stapelman, supervised by Dr. Eric Manley and Dr. Sean Severe at Drake University.

 02